The juris doctor (J.D.) is a professional degree required to practice law in the United States.

 Full-time students typically complete their degrees in three years.
 As a full-time student, you can naturally focus exclusively on your studies.
 If you would prefer to balance full-time study and work, you can do that too, as courses are offered both during the day and in the evening.

-Part-time law students are able to pursue full-time careers while earning their JD in as little as four years.
+Part-time law students are able to pursue full-time careers while earning their J.D. in as few as four years.
 In order to complete the J.D. in four years, in the part-time program, students must take summer classes.
 Our new Blended Online J.D. program makes it possible for part-time evening students to complete the first two years of the program with only two nights of in-person instruction per week.

 Students must complete 88 credit hours.
 Of those 88 credit hours, students are required to take the following courses (49 credits):